vaibhavvikas/factorio-mod-downloader/README.md

 Also, download speed is based on re146, Its not super fast but its fine.

 Feel free to reach out to me if you need some help.

-### Todo:
-- Improve the spec file.
-I am not good with packaging. 🥹
-- Add package icon
-- Display file downloading logs and status

 ### Credits:
 - re146.dev